Ethiopia Siiqqee Center

 The Safe House is A supportive space where vulnerable children receive food, clean clothes, hygiene access, school supplies, and a quiet place to study—so they can participate in school on equal terms and grow with dignity and confidence.

-Community Center Zambia Community Center Zambia
+Nyawa Community Center Nyawa Community Center

 Collaborate